twistlock/docs/api/descriptions/policies/compliance_container_put.md

-Updates the compliance policy for containers protected by Defender.
+Updates the compliance policy for running containers.
 All rules in the policy are updated in a single shot.

 This endpoint maps to the policy table in **Defend > Compliance > Containers and images > Deployed** in the Console UI.